- Demand for ESG skills is outpacing supply, with 77% of financial professionals reporting a sustainability skills shortage at their organisation.

 Every one of the 100-plus finance professionals surveyed by TFI, a promoter and hub for Toronto’s financial sector, agreed that development of sustainable finance skills was important.
 Nearly seven in ten said the supply of sustainable finance skills within their organisation did not meet demand, while 77% said the shortage was having at least a moderate impact on their organisations.

 There is no clear consensus on which specific credentials are the most desirable for an ESG role in finance – aside from skills that intersect financial knowledge with an understanding of environmental, social or governance issues.

-According to the TFI report, called ‘Taking the Lead in Sustainable Finance’, the single most sought-after requirement (selected by 43% of respondents) is prior sustainable finance experience, which, as Capital Monitor has previously reported, remains in relatively short supply.
+According to the TFI report, called ‘Taking the Lead in Sustainable Finance’, the single most sought-after requirement (selected by 43% of respondents) is prior sustainable finance experience, which remains in relatively short supply.

 Lack of relevant education among ESG professionals

 The number of ESG employees working in finance with a formal education in a field related to sustainability is fairly small.